Huessenbergnetz/nazzida/README.md

 # Nazzida

-Nazzida is the old high german word for liquid.
-This applicaton helps you to manage a personal fluid balance protocol if you need to log your daily liquid input and output.
+"Nazzida is the old high german word for liquid.
+This applicaton started as a personal fluid balance protocol to log your daily liquid input and output, but now can also log your weight and blood pressure.
 It is based on the [Qt](https://www.qt.io/) application framework and is currently available for [Sailfish OS](https://sailfishos.org/).

 ## Contributing